 LTCM didn’t have it – and couldn’t raise it.

 The Federal Reserve had to step in – and quietly approached a consortium of investors with deep pockets who were in a position to make a bid on the ruins of the company.
-Buffett and Berkshire Hathaway was one of the consortium approached.
+Buffett and Berkshire Hathaway were one of the consortium approached.
 Meriwether had been an associate of Buffett, who himself ran Salomon Brothers for a time in the early 1990s.

 The lessons of LTCM should be seared into the consciousness of any FOREX investor.
 Meriwether and the other founders of LTCM were correct in the long run: Spreads eventually narrowed, and their original investment thesis was correct: Prices at on-the-run and off-the-run markets did eventually converge.
-But because of the crazy leverage levels and overconfidence, the markets stayed irrational faster than the some of the most renowned financiers in the history of capitalism could stay solvent.
+But because of the crazy leverage levels and overconfidence, the markets stayed irrational faster than some of the most renowned financiers in the history of capitalism could stay solvent.

 “To make money they didn’t have and didn’t need, they risked money they did have and did need, and that’s just plain foolish,” said Buffett in a speech not long afterward.